MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/title-bar.md

 }
 ```

 The UIElement (`AppTitleBar`) is part of the XAML for your app.
-You can either declare and set the title bar in a root page that doesn’t change, or declare and set a title bar region in each page that your app can navigate to.
+You can either declare and set the title bar in a root page that doesn't change, or declare and set a title bar region in each page that your app can navigate to.
 If you set it in each page, you should make sure the draggable region stays consistent as a user navigates around your app.

 You can call SetTitleBar to switch to a new title bar element while your app is running.
 You can also pass **null** as the parameter to SetTitleBar to revert to the default dragging behavior.
 (See "Default draggable region" for more info.)